roadrunner-server/docs/queues/sqs.md

 more than the maximum value in cases where it fails multiple times, so setting this value to the maximum is error-prone.
 This parameter is ignored if `retain_failed_jobs` is `false`, and it must be larger than zero to apply.

-Max value is `43200` seconds (12 hours).
 Default: `0`
+Maximum: `43200` (12 hours)

 ### Retain Failed Jobs

-`retain_failed_jobs` - If enabled, jobs will not be deleted and requeued if they fail.
+`retain_failed_jobs` - If enabled, jobs will **not** be deleted and re-queued if they fail.
 Instead, RoadRunner will simply let them be processed again after `visibility_timeout` has passed.
 If you set `error_visibility_timeout` and enable this feature, RoadRunner will change the timeout of the job to the value of `error_visibility_timeout`.
 This lets you customize the timeout for errors specifically.
 If you enable this feature, you can configure SQS to automatically move jobs that fail multiple times to a
 [dead-letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
+Always enable this feature if you consume from a FIFO queue.

 Default: `false`